Astrophysics and Cosmology

 McWilliams Center for Cosmology: http://www.cmu.edu/cosmology

-The research of the CMU Astrophysics and Cosmology group covers a wide range of problems in observational cosmology.
-From the study of the earliest energy emission in the universe -the Cosmic Background Radiation- to the evolution of galaxies and the formation of large-scale structure.
+The research of the CMU Astrophysics and Cosmology group covers a wide range of problems in theoretical, computational, and observational cosmology.
+These problems include the study of the earliest energy emission in the universe -the Cosmic Background Radiation- to the evolution of galaxies and the formation of large-scale structure.
 We are part of the worldwide scientific effort to put constraints on the basic cosmological parameters that describe the evolution of the universe.
 Many of these parameters are expected to be tied down over the next decade using data from the current and planned ground-based and space-based observatories.
 The analysis of these new data sets is very challenging and will require both the development of highly sophisticated numerical simulations and the application of the latest tools in data-mining, statistics, and computer science.

 Member Research Thrusts